Tue, 08/11/2020 - 10:00am

 6 Digital Forensics Career Paths

 What career paths are available to someone who has a degree in digital forensics?
+There are many paths and jobs available for those studying to earn their digital forensics degree.
+You will be able to work in the public sector for government agencies, state law enforcement, or for crime labs.
+You can find different job outlooks for each one of these areas in digital forensics.
 While there are many job titles for these professionals, some common career paths include:

 1. Information Systems Security Professional